Facebook Bans Alex Jones, Louis Farrakhan And Other 'Dangerous' Individuals

 Last month, Facebook temporarily banned comments by President Trump's social media director, Dan Scavino, after his postings were flagged by an algorithm.
 A Facebook spokesperson apologized, explaining that Scavino was banned because he had tagged so many people in his comments that automated bots thought he was a spammer.
 "I will be looking into this!"
 Trump tweeted about Scavino's ban, adding: "#StopTheBias."

-While the six individuals have been banned from the site, "users may still praise those figures on Instagram and share content related to them that doesn't violate other Instagram and Facebook terms of service," according to reporting in the The Atlantic.
+While the six individuals have been banned from the site, "users may still praise those figures on Instagram and share content related to them that doesn't violate other Instagram and Facebook terms of service," according to reporting in The Atlantic.